DigiThinkIT/AwesomeCartJS/README.md

 ## Awesome Cart JS

-A simplified shopping cart front end javascript library.
+A simple shopping cart front end javascript library.
 Awc does not have a backend, instead it relies on adapters to fetch products and place orders.
 The goal of Awc is to quickly deploy a shopping cart front end with little to no changes to your existing website code base while maintaining modern cart flexibility on any page you would like to sell a product from.

 ### Getting Started

+On its own awcjs doesn't do much, the source includes a demo adapter to show how setting up a simple cart works.
+Currently there is only one other adapter which works with awcjs(AWC for ErpNext), however build adapters should not be too difficult a task if you know your backends well enough.

+### Building a Catalog page

 Awc requires at least one empty element in your page which it will use to feed products listing.